 Some studies suggest rates of 22 cases of POI per 100 000 person years in girls 15–19 years of age in the era prior to HPV vaccine introduction.
 Additionally, researchers have stated that POI occurs in about 1% of all women under the age of 40.

-In other words, the background, non-HPV vaccine rate, of POI has always been relatively high.
+In other words, the background, non-HPV, vaccine rate of POI has always been well above zero.

 A recent article by Gruber and Shoenfeld proposed a possible link between Gardasil and POI, based on some very weak (almost useless) evidence.
 Gruber and Shoenfeld seem to ignore widespread and robust evidence that the HPV vaccine isn’t related to POI.
 For example, a case control study of nearly 1 million teenage girls showed no incidence of POI within 180 days of HPV vaccine.